Well Researchers discover, that Earth recycles ocean floor into diamonds

 The study, published in Science Advances, settles a long-standing question about the formation of diamonds.

-"There was a theory that the salts trapped inside diamonds came from marine seawater, but couldn't be tested," says Michael.
+"There was a theory that the salts trapped inside diamonds came from marine seawater, but couldn't be tested," says lead author Michael.

 Diamonds are crystals of carbon that form beneath the Earth's crust in very old parts of the mantle.
 They are brought to the surface in volcanic eruptions of a special kind of magma called kimberlite.